 Affordable Housing.
 Santa Fe has over 2,000 units of affordably-priced rental housing serving families, the elderly and those with disabilities.
 The projects are funded through low-income housing tax credits (LIHTC), various HUD housing programs, (Section 8, Section 811, Section 202) and public housing funds.
-By far the most widely used funding source to provide multifamily housing, LIHTC-funded projects provide 1,760 units of housing in Santa Fe.
+By far the most widely used funding source to provide multi-family housing, LIHTC-funded projects provide 1,760 units of housing in Santa Fe.
 The properties are priced affordably to residents earning from 40 - 80 percent of the AMI, with most projects serving 60 - 65 percent of the AMI.

 Public Housing.
 Santa Fe is served by two housing authorities, the Santa Fe Civic Housing Authority (SFCHA) and the Santa Fe County Housing Authority.
 The SFCHA provides 492 public housing units in Santa Fe, 261 of which serve seniors.
 Most residents earn less than 50 percent AMI.
+The Santa Fe County HA has 68 units available in the City at their Jacob D. Martinez low rent public housing site.

 Housing Choice Vouchers.
 Both housing authorities administer housing choice vouchers.
 The Santa Fe Civic Housing Authority administers approximately 1,200 vouchers, the majority of which are used within the city limits.
-The Santa Fe County Housing Authority administers 241 vouchers that can be used throughout the City and County.
-Both housing authorities have wait lists for vouchers of 2 to 3 years, equivalent to approximately 200 people.
+The Santa Fe County Housing Authority administers 276 vouchers that can be used throughout the City and County.
+The SFCHA has a wait list for vouchers of 2 to3 years, equivalent to approximately 200 people.
+The Santa Fe County HA has a wait list of approximately 1200 families with a wait between 4 to 5 years.

 Emergency Housing.
-Santa Fe's inventory of emergency housing facilities includes 125 winteronly beds, 113 year-round shelter beds, 68 transitional apartment beds and 72 permanent housing units.
+Santa Fe's inventory of emergency housing facilities includes 125 winter-only beds, 113 year-round shelter beds, 68 transitional apartment beds and 72 permanent housing units.
 The city has also provided emergency rent, mortgage and utility assistance using CDBG and Housing Trust funds.
 Sixty-two families were given three months of emergency assistance in 2010 and another 41 were provided assistance in 2011.